Radio Galaxy Zoo: RGZ publications

 The abstract begins: "Hybrid morphology radio sources are a rare type of radio galaxy that display different Fanaroff-Riley classes on opposite sides of their nuclei."
 The authors explain that RGZ has enabled them to discover 25 new candidate hybrid morphology radio galaxies (HyMoRS).
 These HyMoRS are at distances between redshifts z=0.14 and 1.0.
 Nine of the host galaxies have previous spectra and include quasars and a rare Green bean galaxy.
 It states: "Although the origin of the hybrid morphology radio galaxies is still unclear, this type of radio source starts depicting itself as a rather diverse class."
 The abstract ends:"While high angular resolution follow-up observations are still necessary to confirm our candidates, we demonstrate the efficacy of the Radio Galaxy Zoo in the pre-selection of these sources from all-sky radio surveys, and report the reliability of citizen scientists in identifying and classifying complex radio sources."

 In an article on the ARC Centre of Excellence for All-Sky Astrophysics CAASTRO website named "Citizen scientists bag a bunch of 'two-faced' galaxies", the author explains the findings of the above study.
 The lead scientist is Anna Kapinska with CS Ivan Terentev named second.
 Kapinska's team have been looking for rare types of galaxies named Hybrid Morphology Radio Galaxies (HyMoRS).
 These show galaxy characteristics that are combined, rather than distinct.
 The article states: "Finding more HyMoRS helps us understand what kind of galaxy can turn out this way, and what gives them their unusual properties.
 Knowing that, in turn, helps us better understand how all galaxies evolve."

 The first recognised HyMoRS was discovered in 2002 and since then 30 more.
-RGZ near doubled the discoveries by adding 25 more.
+RGZ nearly doubled the discoveries by adding 25 more.
 Galaxies with black holes that produce jets are often "divided into two classes, Fanaroff-Riley I and Fanaroff-Riley II (or FR I and II).
 FR I galaxies have jets that fade away as they extend outwards, while FR II galaxies have jets that end in a bright, strongly-emitting region (a ‘hotspot’)."
 Explanations include the behaviour of the central black hole, different densities of matter in the surrounding environment or simply illusions because of different distances.